ArtBlocks/artblocks-docs/creator-onboarding/readme/project-form-fields-guide.md

 !!!danger Artists must propose changes to their payment addresses (and splits between primary/additional) for admin approval.
 Approval is granted before Mint #0!!!

+#### Revenue splits with multiple artists
+For projects with multiple artists, we recommend using [0xSplits](https://www.0xsplits.xyz/) to split revenue among the group.
+Instructions on how to create a Split can be found [here](https://www.youtube.com/watch?v=P_uqQJghNAo).
+Once you’ve created your Split, paste the address into the additional payee field.
+You can also include a charitable giving donation directly in the Split.

 #### Propose current artist address or add a new one
 This address will have access to edit the project in Art Blocks’ staging environment.